Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: New Resources for Historical Turkish NLP

 As can be seen from the figure, the corpus includes text documents from diverse categories and periods.
 In addition to the texts sourced from periodicals, the OTC corpus also includes texts from various categories such as literary works, diplomatic documents, historical chronicles, and poetry.

 The inclusion of texts spanning from the 15th to the 20th centuries in the corpus offers a unique opportunity to observe the linguistic evolution of historical Turkish over time.
-However, this extensive temporal range presents a challenge when using the corpus as data for adapting pre-trained language models originally developed for modern Turkish to historical Turkish via continual pre-training.
-Rather than aiming to develop a PLM that encompasses all periods, a more targeted approach would involve selecting specific portions of the corpus corresponding to particular timeframes and conducting continual pre-training on these subsets.
-To apply this strategy effectively, one of our future objectives is to significantly expand the volume of texts representing each historical period within the corpus.
+However, the broad temporal scope of the corpus poses challenges for adapting modern Turkish PLMs to historical Turkish through continual pre-training.
+Although the corpus contains approximately 11 million tokens, this size is insufficient for effectively capturing the substantial linguistic variation across historical periods, making a single period-agnostic model impractical.
+A more appropriate strategy is to isolate subsets representing specific eras and conduct period-focused continual pre-training.
+Achieving this, however, requires significantly expanding the corpus for each historical period.

+Despite these limitations for large-scale model adaptation, the corpus remains valuable for other purposes, such as generating synthetic data and supporting detailed linguistic and diachronic analyses.